qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/plotting/RemotePlot/index.rst

           yunit (str, optional): Unit for the y-axis.
 If not provided, the unit of the DataArray will be used. zunit (str, optional): Unit for the z-axis.
 If not provided, the unit of the DataArray will be used. silent (bool, optional): If True, do not wait for the client to be ready.
-Defaults to True. linecuts (bool, optional): If True, plot line cuts instead of a 2D image.
-Defaults to False. symbol (str, optional): Symbol to use for the trace.
+Defaults to True. symbol (str, optional): Symbol to use for the trace.
 Defaults to None. size (int, optional): Size of the symbol.
 Defaults to None.